Last Updated on March 7, 2026 by George Pavlopoulos

 - Electra Hotel.
 A newly refurbished hotel in the heart of Athens, just a couple of meters from Ermou Street.
 In the very heart of Plaka, the Electra Hotel offers stunning views of the Acropolis.
 Book your Electra Hotel stay here.

 - Ergon House.
 That’s a whole new concept for Athens.
 You could easily call it a foodie hotel: there are 38 rooms at Ergon House, but there’s also a covered market where visitors and locals buy food.
-Plus, there is a restaurant, shared kitchens for workshops, and all that with an Acropolis view.
+Additionally, the property features a restaurant, shared kitchens for workshops, and all this with an Acropolis view.
 Can it really get any better?
 Check the prices for your stay at Ergon House here.

 - A for Athens.
-Located straight at the vibrant Monastiraki Square, the A for Athens offers the most prime location for rooms with an Acropolis view.
+Located right at the vibrant Monastiraki Square, the A for Athens offers prime rooms with an Acropolis view.
 It’s a relatively new hotel with clean rooms and excellent services.
 Book a room at A for Athens here.

 - Phaedra Hotel.
 The Phaedra Hotel in downtown Athens is probably the most affordable hotel on this list.
 Located in the heart of Plaka, it offers small but clean rooms.
 Some of them come with the much-wanted Acropolis view.
 Check the prices for Phaedra Hotel here.